-In case you’re new to our reports, here’s a short recap – each month we create 6 reports from the world’s largest markets, including the UK market, the Danish market, the global market, and the Fortune 500 websites where we analyze their performance online and their monthly progression.
+Are you curious to know what are these reports?
+In case you are new here, here’s a short recap – each month we create 6 reports from the world’s largest markets, including the UK market, the Danish market, the global market, and the Fortune 500 websites where we analyze their performance online and their monthly progression.

 How do we assess them?

 We use Wiredelta’s website checker to perform a website speed test, score mobile compatibility, and determine other crucial factors that affect a website’s score.
-Using our website checker app, you can do the same with your own or your competitor’s websites.
+Our website checker app is also a great tool to even test your competitor’s websites.

 Top 3 Indian Websites

-In second place this month we have Indeed from the Business Services sector with an identical score of 83, but a loading speed of only 0.8s.
+In second place this month we have NMK from Business Services took third place in our rankings.
+It is positioned with a score of 83 and a loading speed of 0.11s.

 Considering that Google recommends a loading speed of under 1s for mobile and not more than 2s for desktop, all three of these sites are quite well off.
 However, keep in mind that there are many factors that go into determining loading speeds, so even if your website is not quite as fast, you still have a chance to compete, as the overall score is still manageable through other means.

-Nevertheless, both Vodafone and Indeed have seen improvements in their previous scores of 77 and 80 respectively, so the lesson is, work on optimizing your website every single month if you want to stand that chance.
+Nevertheless, both Vodafone and Indeed have seen improvements since their previous scores.
+Vodafone has lifted the score up from 83 to 85.
+Indeed has slightly improved the load speed from 0.8s to 0.61s.
+So the lesson is, work on optimizing your website every single month if you want to stand that chance.

 Top 3 Sectors

-Last month we saw Apparel take first place, followed closely by Technology, while Transportation took the bronze.
-Things have not changed that much this month, and these scores continue to be the first, second and third best performing sector within the Indian market.
+Last time we saw Apparel take first place, followed closely by Telecommunication, while Technology, took the bronze.
+Things have not changed that much this time, except Transportation, which has been exchanged with Telecommunication.

-Similarly, Technology also saw a score increase from almost 70 last month to 70.33 this month while its average loading speed went from 2.14s in January to 2.17s this month.
-Once more we observe a positive shift in the score, but a negative one in speeds, which makes us think that maybe Indian websites don’t focus as much on speed?
+Let’s take a look at the second place.
+Telecommunication also saw a slight score drop from almost 70.33 to 70 this month while its average loading speed went from 2.17s to 2.13s this month.
+Once more we observe a slight but positive shift in the loading speed score, but a negative one in speeds is that it’s over 1s, which makes us think that maybe Indian websites don’t focus as much on page loading speed?

-Finally, the Transportation industry appears as the third most successful one once more, with a better loading time than Technology.
-However, here we see the opposite shift – the loading speed, which in January was 1.5s is now 1.47s but their previous score of 67.14 is now down to 66.20.
+Finally, the Technology industry appears as the third most successful one once more, with a better loading time than Technology.
+However, here we see the positive shift – the loading speed, which was 1.47s is now 1.42s and their previous score of 66.20 rose to 68.33!

 Top 3 Insights in Indian Websites Review